JordanManu/Checkout/README.md

 ## Specification

 * Requirements
-  * [X] You should be able to interact with your code via a REPL like IRB or Node.
+  * [X] You should be able to interact with your code via a REPL like IRB
   * [X] Discount of 10% given if total is over £60
   * [X] Discount given if two or more Lavender hearts are ordered